-The Trust Board and Local Governing Bodies will ensure there are clear systems and processes in place for identifying possible mental health problems, including routes to escalate, and a clear referral and accountability system.
+The governing body/proprietor will ensure there is a clear system and process in place for identifying possible mental health problems, including routes to escalate, and a clear referral and accountability system.

 Staff can access further advice in a DfE guidance documents Preventing and tackling bullying and mental health and behaviour in schools which set out how staff can help prevent mental health problems by promoting resilience as part of an integrated, whole school approach to social and emotional wellbeing, which is tailored to the needs of pupils.